Archdiocese of Colombo

-The Roman Catholic Metropolitan Archdiocese of Colombo (Archidioecesis Columbensis in Taprobane) is a Latin metropolitan archdiocese of the Roman Catholic Church, whose ecclesiastical province covers all Sri Lanka plus the Maldives (which are within the archbishopric).
+The Metropolitan Archdiocese of Colombo (Archidioecesis Columbensis in Taprobane) is a Latin Catholic metropolitan archdiocese of the Catholic Church, whose ecclesiastical province covers all Sri Lanka plus the Maldives (which are within the archbishopric).
 It depends on the missionary Roman Congregation for the Evangelization of Peoples.

 The current archbishop of Colombo, appointed by Pope Benedict XVI on 16 June 2009, is Cardinal Malcolm Ranjith.
 He is assisted in this role by the auxiliary bishops.

 The archdiocesan mother church and cathedral seat of its metropolitan archbishop is St. Lucia's Cathedral.
 Its other national shrines are the Basilica of Our Lady of Lanka in Tewatta and St. Anthony's National Shrine, a minor basilica in Kochchikade.

 Statistics

 As of 2014, it pastorally served 637,729 Catholics (8.8% of 7,281,000 total) on 3,838 km^{2} in 128 parishes with 592 priests (313 diocesan, 279 religious), 1,560 lay religious (380 brothers, 1,180 sisters) and 292 seminarians.